ioBroker/testing-action-deploy/README.md

         with:
           node-version: "14.x" # This should be LTS
           # build: 'true' # optional
           npm-token: ${{ secrets.NPM_TOKEN }} # This must be created on https://www.npmjs.com in your profile under "Access Tokens".
+Omit this line if trusted publishing is activated.
           github-token: ${{ secrets.GITHUB_TOKEN }} # This exists by default in Github Actions and does not need to be created.
           # If you want Sentry:
           sentry: true